lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 This section aims to describe registering a connection in IDM that will allow you to start using your scripted connector.

-#### <a id="developing-scripted-connectors-groovy-connection-requirements" name="developing-scripted-connectors-groovy-connection-requirements"></a>Scripted Groovy Connector (Toolkit) > Registering Connection > Deployment Requirements
+#### <a id="developing-scripted-connectors-groovy-connection-requirements" name="developing-scripted-connectors-groovy-connection-requirements"></a>Scripted Groovy Connector (Toolkit) > Registering Connection in IDM > Deployment Requirements

 [Back to Contents](#contents)